Bill Cosby sex assault case: Seven questions answered

 She sought criminal charges but prosecutors decline to pursue them.

-What is his defence?
+What was his defence?

-He has maintained that the sexual encounters were consensual.
+He maintains the sexual encounters were consensual.

-In Ms Constand's case, he said she never said no though she never said yes either.
+In Ms Constand's case, he said she never said no, though she never said yes either.

 He said he was confident his behaviour was not rape.